-The following number above noise level options are displayed when a noise metric is selected (Figure 5-14).
+The following number above noise level options are displayed when SEL, LAMAX, LCMAX, CEXP, or user-defined noise metrics are selected (Figure 5-14).
 The Number Above Noise Level (NANL) option will calculate the number of operations that exceed the specified threshold.
 Select the appropriate option:

-- Calculate Number Above Noise Level: - When selected, AEDT will output the number of operations above the threshold in the noise report and receptor set attributes.
+- Calculate Number Above Noise Level: - When selected, AEDT will output the number of operations above the threshold in the Noise Report and receptor set attributes.
 Noise levels will not be reported. - When unselected, AEDT will calculate the noise metric decibel results and will not compare the noise levels to any threshold. - Number Above Threshold (dB): Enter the threshold level (in decibels) in which to compare noise level results.
 Only a single threshold level can be provided for each metric result.